VHDLTool/VHDL_Handbook_Toolchain/README.md

 ## Building

-You may first modify your `ant.properties` according to your development environment and put your handbook xml files (including an addtionnal xml to customize the revision of your pdf release) in the dedicated folder.
+You may first modify your `ant.properties` according to your development environment (changing path of Saxon, FOP and the Docbook stylesheets) and put your handbook xml files (including an addtionnal xml to customize the revision of your pdf release) in the dedicated folder.
+You may also need to change the path of the Docbook stylesheets in the `stylesheets/convert2docbook.xsl` if needed.

 ### Project settings